 Because these devices are still so new, their rapid rise in prevalence raises many questions: Who is using voice search, and why?
 What opportunities will there be for advertisers to respond to voice search?
 How may it change the search industry?
 What could be the future developments?
 When will I be able to order a flying metal exo-skin armed to the teeth and giving me superhuman strength?

 While it is difficult to predict exactly how voice search will continue to grow, it is clear that it will eventually have a huge impact on the search field in the next couple of years.
-With richer, more customized results, voice search and voice assistants have the potential to revolutionize both how people use search technology and how advertisers and businesses can link up with them to serve their needs.
+With richer, more customised results, voice search and voice assistants have the potential to revolutionize both how people use search technology and how advertisers and businesses can link up with them to serve their needs.
 There may be a longer wait for the metal suit, though.